What is the Montessori philosophy?

 - Children are sensitive and have the mental ability to absorb and learn from the environment, which includes people as well as materials

 Children are free to work at their individual pace with materials they choose.
 They can work independently or with others.
 The teacher makes observations and decides when to introduce new concepts or tools.
 This concept is to develop self-directed learning in a community setting.

 The multi-age classrooms provide a family type of atmosphere where the more experienced children share their talents while reinforcing what they have learned.

-Authentic Montessori teachers must be credentialed in the philosophy and methodology.
+Montessori teaches understanding, learning GELDS and the importance of curriculum based learning through play.
 The teacher acts as the role model, demonstrator, record keeper, observer and designer for the environment.

 It is necessary to give children the possibility of developing according to the laws of nature, so that they can become strong, and, having become strong, can do even more than dared hope for them.